ValeryCrane/vazhuravlev_3PW5/README.md

 - Filled tableView with news cells that have an image, title and description.

 - Pressing on a cell leads to an article opening on a new screen via webView.

+- Integrated a “share” button when news cell is swiped to the left.